tamer4osman/abroad/MRD.md

 ### 3.3 Market Trends

-- **Cloud Adoption:** Increasing comfort with cloud infrastructure for government services
+- **Cloud Adoption:** Growing use of cloud and hybrid infrastructure for government services, with LFMMS supporting both on-premises and cloud deployments.
-- **Mobile Access:** Growing demand for mobile-compatible interfaces for staff and officials
+- **Mobile Access:** Responsive SPA frontend ensures compatibility with tablets and mobile devices for staff and officials.
-- **Biometric Integration:** Rising implementation of biometric verification in identity management
+- **Biometric Integration:** Backend and frontend are architected for future biometric data capture and verification.
-- **Analytics Focus:** Greater emphasis on data-driven decision making in diplomatic operations
+- **Analytics Focus:** Built-in analytics and reporting modules for data-driven decision making.
-- **Digital Sovereignty:** Preference for systems with local hosting and control options
+- **Digital Sovereignty:** System supports local hosting, data sovereignty, and compliance with Libyan regulations.
-- **Paperless Workflows:** Accelerating transition to fully digital document processing
+- **Paperless Workflows:** End-to-end digital document management, upload, and attestation.
+- **Security & Compliance:** Full-stack security (JWT, RBAC, HTTPS, audit logging, rate limiting, Zod validation, S3 encryption) and compliance with Libyan and international standards.

 ## 4. User Profiles and Needs